raspberrypi/documentation/configuration/config-txt/overclocking.md

 ### Clocks relationship

 The GPU core, CPU, SDRAM and GPU each have their own PLLs and can have unrelated frequencies.
 The h264, v3d and ISP blocks share a PLL.
-For more information [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201&start=275#p168042).
+For more information, [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201&start=275#p168042).

 The frequencies are calculated as follows: